Transformation Driven Visual Reasoning: More Examples from TRANCE

 \section{More Examples from TRANCE}

 The remaining pages show extra examples from the three settings of TRANCE, i.e.~Basic, Event, and View.
-In each sample, the initial state, the final state, and the attributes of the initial objects are given.
-In the View setting, the view angle of the final state is only randomly selected from Left and Right, since samples with the Center view is similar to the samples from the Event setting.
-Besides, for each sample, an additional diagram is provided to visualize the attributes of the initial objects.
+In each sample, the initial state, the final state, and the attributes of the initial objects are provided.
+In the View setting, the view of the final state is randomly selected from Left and Right.
+To make readers easy to understand the given examples, for each example, an additional diagram is provided to visualize the attributes of the initial objects.
 At last, we show the reference transformation.

-When moving an object from the visible area into the invisible area, any directions and steps that could cause the same effect without making objects overlapping are accepted.
-This is implemented by only comparing the visible objects' attribute values of the final states in the evaluation system.

 { }